+The Id of the star in the Yale Bright Star Catalogue is HR765.
 HIP12189 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD16246.

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -14.69 ± 0.32 miliarcseconds/year towards the north and 136.96 ± 0.59 miliarcseconds/year east if we saw them in the horizon.
+The star is moving -14.69 ± 0.32 milliarcseconds/year towards the north and 136.96 ± 0.59 milliarcseconds/year east if we saw them in the horizon.

-30 Arietis has a spectral type of F6III.
-This means the star is a blue to white giant star.
-The star is 7431.00000000 Parsecs from the Galactic Centre or terms of Light Years is 24237.1980926400000000s.
-The star has a B-V Colour Index of 0.51 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 6,243 Kelvin.
+Based on the star's spectral type of F6III , 30 Arietis's colour and type is yellow to white giant star.
+The star has a B-V Colour Index of 0.51 which means the star's temperature is about 6,243 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

-30 Arietis Radius has been calculated as being 1.62 times bigger than the Sun.
+30 Arietis estimated radius has been calculated as being 1.62 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 1,128,670.55.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 1.6829978171103260461528358059.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

 The star is believed to be about 0.91 Billion years old.
 To put in context, the Sun is believed to be about five billion years old and the Universe is about 13.8 billion years old.